alanwsmith/typing-rust.alanwsmith.com/src/constants/compile-time.md

-# Compilie Time
+# Compile Time

-TODO: Fill out this page with notes on how stuff need to be defined in a way that it can be determied at compile time.
+TODO: Fill out this page with notes on how stuff need to be defined in a way that it can be determined at compile time.